atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Taking the card down.
 Sir Thomas, read it.
 When my Lady appeared, he Said to her, Who are these Selbys?
 I do not remember to have Seen them here *
-— and you mvtx, mll See them here, " replied she — b am: not reduced ‘‘ quite So low as to receivie. wisits from farmers wives and daughters./’ >
+--and you mvtx, mll See them here, " replied she --b am: not reduced ‘‘ quite So low as to receivie. wisits from farmers wives and daughters./’ >
 ■. '' j
 It matters not much in the coun
 I ^
 try, " Said Sir Thomas; they may
 I '' I J "
 divert us; anything for variety.
-1 am not of that opinion, Sir Thp ^ mas : — I do not chuse to mix with ’' ' J ')
+1 am not of that opinion, Sir Thp ^ mas : --I do not chuse to mix with ’' ' J ')
 'low people anywhere."
 Burr